-Now let's proceed with the composition of our header.
-Before adding text content make the grid fill the height with a value of
+Before adding text content, make the grid fill the height with a value of

-100% and delete one of the columns, so the result would be something like this
+100% and delete one of the columns.
+The result should look something like this:

-Now let's drag a Header and a Text block into the left column and update them with some content.
-To update text blocks just double-click on them to enter in edit mode and once you've finished just click anywhere else outside of the block.
+Now drag a Header and a Text block into the left column and update them with some content.
+To update text blocks, double-click on them to enter into edit mode.
+Once you have finished, click anywhere outside of the block.

-Great, now you've probably noticed that texts have some kind of white space between them.
-The Header block has default top and bottom margins (outer gap, highlighted with yellow color on hover), instead, the text has paddings (inner gap, highlighted with blue color on hover) around all its content.
-When you need, you can actually adjust them very quickly via the Style Manager under the Layout section.
+Great!
+Now you have probably noticed that texts have white space between them.
+The Header block has default top and bottom margins (outer gaps, highlighted with yellow color on hover).
+Similarly, the text has paddings (an inner gap, highlighted with blue color on hover) around all its content.
+When needed, you can quickly adjust them via the Style Manager under the Layout section.

-And what about centering, vertically, our texts in the column?
-You can actually try to play with margins and paddings to achieve this but the result won't be that accurate and scalable (think about updating your content or simply visualizing your page on different screen sizes).
-In Grapedrop, when you face layout doubts, try to think if it's something solvable with Grids.
-Indeed, in this case, all we have to do is to simply use Vertical align property on the column block and all our content will be automatically centered
+To vertically center text in the column, you can try to play with margins and paddings to achieve this; however, the result will not be very accurate nor scalable (think about updating your content or visualizing your page on different screen sizes).
+In Grapedrop, when you have layout doubts, try thinking whether it is something solvable with Grids.
+Indeed, in this case, all we have to do is use the Vertical align property on the column block, and all our content will be automatically centered.

 # Image Block

-Now let's drag an Image block into the right column of our header.
-Once the block is dropped the Image Manager modal will pop up.
+Now drag an Image block into the right column of our header.
+Once the block has been dropped, the Image Manager modal window will pop up.

-Right now we don't have any asset uploaded yet but you can start doing so by clicking on the Upload button.
-For our example, we're gonna use free images from Unsplash.
-So, switch the value of the select, the one you see on top, with Free Images by Unsplash category and search for some context-related picture.
+Right now, we do not have an asset uploaded yet, but you can start doing so by clicking on the Upload button.
+For our example, we are going to use free images from Unsplash.
+So, switch the value of the select (the one you see on top) with Free Images by Unsplash category, and search for a context-relevant picture.

-Now just double-click on the image you like, to select it and close the modal, then you will see it in the canvas.
-If you need to change the image you can always double-click on that block to reopen the Image Manager.
+Just double-click on an image you want to select and close the modal window, then you will see it on the canvas.
+If you need to change the image, double-click the block to reopen the Image Manager.

-The image will try, automatically, to fill the available width of the element containing the image but you can always resize it by using resize handlers.
+The image will automatically try to fill the available width of the element containing the image, but you can always resize it by using resize handlers.

-By default, when you resize an image the editor keeps its aspect ratio to avoid the stretching effect, but if you need to ignore it you can press ⇧ during resizing
+By default, when you resize an image, the editor keeps its aspect ratio to avoid a stretching effect.
+But if you need to ignore it, you can press ⇧ during resizing.

-As we did before with the text part, to center the image vertically, select the right column and change the Vertical align property to center.
+As we did before with text, to center an image vertically, select the right column, and change the Vertical align property to center.

-Now, to make things a little bit more interesting, let's resize our image a few pixels less than its column, drag another image just after the first one and resize to make it a bit smaller than the first image.
-So, the result should be something like this
+Now, to make things a little bit more interesting, we can resize our image by a few pixels less than its column, drag another image just after the first one, and resize to make it a bit smaller than the first image.
+The result should look something like this:

-The column of the grid tries to adapt itself with the newly added image but what we'd like to do is to put the first image back to center and make the second one float around it.
+The column of the grid tries to adapt itself with the newly added image, but what we want is to put the first image back to the center and make the second one float around it.

-All we need to do is to enable Free Move from the Setting action on the block toolbar (gear icon).
-This will detach the element from the standard block flow (where elements are disposed top-to-bottom and left-to-right) and will allow you to move it freely on the canvas.
+All we need to do is to enable Free Move from the Settings on the block toolbar (gear icon).
+This action will detach the element from the standard block flow (where the elements are disposed of top-to-bottom and left-to-right) and will allow you to move it freely on the canvas.

-When the block enters in the Free Move mode is out of the standard flow but its movement is still related to its original position.
-This means that if you add a new block near to the one moved in Free Move mode this will probably gonna change its position because you've moved its original one by putting a new element near to him.
-If you want to see an example of this effect, try to resize the first image from the example above
+When the block enters into Free Move mode, it is no longer in the standard flow.
+However, its movement is still related to its original position.
+Effectively, this means that if you add a new block near the one moved in Free Move mode, the latter block will likely change its position because you have moved its original position by putting a new element near it.
+If you want to see an example of this effect, try to resize the first image from the example above.

-This could appear to be a big flaw but actually this technique brings a lot of benefits as it's easier to maintain in a responsive editing context.
-If you try to move the column containing the images (eg. changing Vertical Align to bottom) you'll see that the floating image keeps its position and the same will occur when, for example, on a smaller device that column will slide down in the document.
+This appears to be a big flaw.
+However, this technique actually brings a lot of benefits as it is easier to maintain in a responsive editing context.
+If you try to move the column containing the images (ex. changing Vertical align to bottom), you will see that the floating image keeps its position.
+Moreover, the same effect will occur when, on a smaller device, that column will slide down in the document.

-When you see Free Move blocks overlap and you need to change their order, is easier to re-arrange them in Layers (using the move icon)
+When you see Free Move blocks overlap and you need to change their order, it is easier to re-arrange them in Layers (using the Move icon).

 # Link block

-To complete the left side of our header we can drop a Link block under our text, which will become later a CTA.
-When you select a Link, on the right sidebar, you can see all the available options under Settings
+To complete the left side of our header, drop a Link block under our text, which will later become a CTA.
+When you select a link on the right sidebar, you can see all of the available options under Settings.

-This block allows you 5 different type of links:
+This block allows for five different types of links:

 - URL - Here you can insert any external URL